MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/README.md

 ## How to Run the Code  :runner:

-To detect the blood cells, simply run the `detect.py` file in the terminal or using an IDE.
+To detect the blood cells, simply run the `detect.py` file in the terminal or use an IDE.
 A step-by-step guideline of how to run the blood cell detection code in your computer is provided in this **[`wiki`](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/wiki/A-Step-by-Step-Guide-of-How-to-Run-the-Code)**
 .
-If you have any trouble running the code and facing any error please feel free to create an **[`issue`](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/issues)** or **[`contact me`](https://mahmudulalam.github.io/#contact)**.
+If you have any trouble running the code and facing any errors please feel free to create an **[`issue`](https://github.com/MahmudulAlam/Automatic-Identification-and-Counting-of-Blood-Cells/issues)** or **[`contact me`](https://mahmudulalam.github.io/#contact)**.